Alejogb1/job-board/blog-data/how-is-filter-implemented.md

 id: "how-is-filter-implemented"
 ---

-Okay so you're asking how `filter` is implemented right I've been around the block with this one honestly probably written my own `filter` implementation more times than I care to admit it's a fundamental operation in so many areas.
+you're asking how `filter` is implemented right I've been around the block with this one honestly probably written my own `filter` implementation more times than I care to admit it's a fundamental operation in so many areas.

 First off let's talk conceptually `filter` in essence is a higher-order function meaning it takes another function as an argument that function being the predicate the condition for keeping or removing elements it goes through a collection usually an array or list or something similar and it applies that predicate to each element if the predicate returns `true` or some truthy value the element is kept otherwise its thrown away or skipped it returns a new collection containing only the elements that passed the test its a core pattern for data manipulation.